BRIDLE YOUR TONGUE (Part 2)

 Paul admonishes, “Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”
 (Col. 3:16 NKJV).

-If the word of Christ dwells richly in you through a prayerful and diligent reading, hearing, studying, memorizing, meditating in, and confessing God’s word; your tongue will be a wholesome tongue.
+Suppose the word of Christ dwells richly in you through a prayerful and diligent reading, hearing, studying, memorizing, meditating in, and confessing God’s word.
+In that case, your tongue will be wholesome.

 Moreover, as a believer, you are expected to consciously and constantly present your tongue as an instrument of righteousness to God.